walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will create a new Azure Storage Account that will be used by Azure Migrate: Server Migration for storage of your virtual machine data during migration.

 > **Note:** This lab focuses on the technical tools required for workload migration.
-In a real world scenario, more consideration should go into the long-term plan prior to migrating assets.
+In a real-world scenario, more consideration should go into the long-term plan prior to migrating assets.
 The landing zone required to host VMs should also include considerations for network traffic, access control, resource organization, and governance.
 For example, the CAF Migration Blueprint and CAF Foundation Blueprint can be used to deploy a pre-defined landing zone, and demonstrate the potential of an Infrastructure as Code (IaC) approach to infrastructure resource management.
 For more information, see [Azure Landing Zones](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) and [Cloud Adoption Framework Azure Migration landing zone Blueprint sample](https://docs.microsoft.com/azure/governance/blueprints/samples/caf-migrate-landing-zone/).

 1. In the Azure portal's left navigation, select **+ Create a resource**, then search for and select **Storage account**, followed by **Create**.